Managed Futures Funds: What are They and are They Worth the Risk?

 - Options contracts give managers the option to buy or sell an investment at a certain price by a certain date.

 - Swaps are contracts that agree to pay each other interest rates based on a fixed and a variable interest rate.
-Individuals almost never buy swaps, so managed future funds are one way that individual investors can access the potential benefits of these contracts.
+Individuals rarely buy swaps, so managed future funds are one way that individual investors can access the potential benefits of these contracts.

 Why Do Investors Want Managed Future Funds?